LightKone/Yggdrasil/Yggdrasil-LowLevelLib/README.md

 The SenderWithReply sends a message and waits for two seconds for the reply.
 The ReceiverWithReply receives a message and sends a reply to the sender.

-### Change log:

-Added support for Ip networks by extending the API.
-API now allows to create TCP/IP channels (these only contain the listen socket).